Avery2/sun-calendar/README.md

     - Uses isc python library https://icspy.readthedocs.io/en/stable/
 - The isc file is exposed by hosting on GH pages
 - If you want to use a different location, just change the lat and long coords in `create_calendar_local.py`
+    - (if you want it to auto-update, you'll have to fork this and host it on your own github pages)